jongomez/lmed/README.md

 1. **Chat UI** - Easy access language model chat interface.
 2. **Automatic code completion** - basic copilot-like functionality.
 Press ctrl+enter to trigger.
 3. **File System Access API** - This feature allows you to open files from your local PC and save them in the browser.
 These files are saved on your local file system.
-Please be aware that this functionality is not be supported by all browsers.
+Please be aware that this functionality is not supported by all browsers.
 4. **Terminal** - only available locally.

 ## How to run locally